Introduction to Utilization Management

 • Compliance and documentation

-The nurse begins the process by reviewing the patient’s treatment plan before commencement to ensure that unnecessary, ineffective, and duplication of services do not occur.
+The nurse begins the process by reviewing the patient’s treatment plan before commencement to ensure that unnecessary, ineffective, and duplicated services do not occur.
 The nurse then works with the patient’s insurance company to provide preauthorization information to ensure that the appropriate reimbursement is received and that the patient is not burdened with unnecessary payments (2).

 During the patient’s treatment, an ongoing review tracks resource utilization and patient progress to prevent reimbursement denials.
 The nurse focuses on the patient receiving the best care possible that aligns with established clinical and institutional guidelines, protocols, and available resources.
 For example, UM nurses decide whether a patient experiencing an infection should be managed as an outpatient or admitted to the hospital.